KayserSoze42/extend.io/src/root/appDruid/README.md

 # appDruid

-Again, another victim of _entropy._ I just found the .apk on my phone (Among others, grep almighty..) and thought that it was silly enough.
+Again, another victim of _entropy._ I just found the .apk on my phone _(among others, grep almighty..)_ and thought that it was silly enough.

 All 10 lines were written in [_**Kotlin.**_](https://en.wikipedia.org/wiki/Kotlin_Island)